 Chair Ledbetter introduced the newest Faculty Senator:

-Minda Lopez, College of Education, is replacing the current term for Jo Beth Oestreich who had to resign for personal reasons, on an interim basis
+Minda Lopez, College of Education, is replacing the current term for Jo Beth Oestreich who had to resign for personal reasons, on an interim basis.

-An election, within the College of Education, will be initiated to permanently fill this remaining 2-year unexpired term
+An election, within the College of Education, will be initiated to permanently fill this remaining 2-year unexpired term.

-Motion to approve August 28th, 2024 Faculty Senate meeting minutes was made and passed
+Motion to approve August 28th, 2024 Faculty Senate meeting minutes was made and passed.

 Shared Governance Policy Updates from Senator Donnelly

-A SharePoint site was created and an initial review of a draft version of the policy occurred earlier this summer and the goal is to establish a committee or workgroup for discussion in light of the recent transitions and changes in the Provost’s office
+A SharePoint site was created and an initial review of a draft version of the policy occurred earlier this summer and the goal is to establish a committee or workgroup for discussion in light of the recent transitions and changes in the Provost’s office.

-The focus will be on the structure of departmental Personnel Committees (PC) between Tenured/Tenure-Track and Nontenure-track faculty (NLF) members and related charges that are appropriate for the 2 groups separately and combined as a whole.
+The focus will be on the structure of departmental Personnel Committees (PC) between Tenured/Tenure-Track and Nontenure-track faculty (NLF) members and related charges that are appropriate for the two groups separately and combined as a whole.